Enhancement of quantum synchronization via continuous measurement and feedback control: Results

 As shown from the results above, both $\abs{S_1}$ and $P$ increase on average with measurement even in this quantum regime.
 The suppression of the measurement-induced fluctuations by the feedback control is shown in Fig.~\ref{fig_7}(c), where $10$ trajectories of $\la x \ra$ obtained by simulating Eq.~(\ref{eq:sme}) with measurement are shown (gray lines).
 We see that the fluctuations in $\la x \ra$ around the phase-locking point are suppressed by the feedback control which is turned on after $t=100$.
 However, in Fig.~\ref{fig_7}(d) where $10$ trajectories of $\la p \ra$ obtained by simulating Eq.~(\ref{eq:sme}) with measurement are shown (gray lines), the fluctuations in $\la p \ra$ still remain and can be even stronger after the feedback control is turned on at $t=100$.
 We note that the fluctuations in $\la p \ra$ become smaller on average but $\la p \ra$ also exhibits occasional bursty increases when the feedback control is applied.
 This is because the feedback control induces more localized states with stronger phase coherence than the case without feedback, and measurement-induced fluctuations of such states yield larger variations in $\la p \ra$.

 These results are also observed from the Wigner distribution of the system.
 Figure~\ref{fig_8}(a) shows the steady-state Wigner distribution of Eq.~(\ref{eq:sme}) without measurement and Figs.~\ref{fig_8}(b), \ref{fig_8}(c), and \ref{fig_8}(d) show three realizations of the Wigner distributions at $t = 250$ of Eq.~(\ref{eq:sme}) with measurement, respectively.
-The fluctuations around the phase-locking point are suppressed effectively by the feedback control, and the enhancement of quantum synchronization is achieved, in Figs.~\ref{fig_8}(b) and ~\ref{fig_8}(c).
-However, the measurement-induced fluctuation remains and the phase coherence of the oscillator is decreased in Fig.~\ref{fig_8}(d).
+The fluctuations around the phase-locking point are suppressed effectively by the feedback control and the enhancement of quantum synchronization is achieved in Figs.~\ref{fig_8}(b) and ~\ref{fig_8}(c).
+However, the measurement-induced fluctuation still remains and the system occasionally exhibits transient short-time failures of synchronization with low phase coherence as shown in Fig.~\ref{fig_8}(d).

-These results indicate that quantum synchronization is enhanced only probabilistically in the strong quantum regime considered here.
-From the numerical results shown in Figs.~\ref{fig_7} and~\ref{fig_8}, we empirically obtain a probability of success approximately 80 percents for the enhancement of quantum synchronization, namely, Wigner distributions at time $t = 250$ are strongly localized around the phase-locking point $\theta_0$ for approximately 80 percent of the trajectories.
-In this regime, because of the strong quantum fluctuations, the feedback control occasionally fails to suppress the measurement-induced fluctuations and enhance quantum synchronization.
+The numerical results shown in Figs.~\ref{fig_7} and~\ref{fig_8} indicate that quantum synchronization is enhanced only probabilistically in the strong quantum regime considered here.
+We repeated numerical simulations from the same initial condition and empirically obtained a probability of success approximately 80 percents for the enhancement of quantum synchronization, namely, Wigner distributions at time $t = 250$ are strongly localized around the phase-locking point $\theta_0$ for approximately 80 percent of the trajectories.
+Thus, in this regime, because of the strong quantum fluctuations, the feedback control occasionally fails to suppress the measurement-induced fluctuations and enhance quantum synchronization.
+We note here that, because the feedback signal is different for each trajectory, the Wigner distribution is not averaged over trajectories but its individual realizations for different trajectories are plotted in Figs.~\ref{fig_5} and~\ref{fig_8}.

 We also note that the strong quantum fluctuations lead to the weaker enhancement of synchronization.
-This is evident in the improvement of $\abs{S_1} = 0.687$ from $\abs{S_1} = 0.586$ by a factor $0.687/0.586 = 1.172$ in the quantum regime, which is smaller than the improvement of $\abs{S_1} = 0.889$ from $\abs{S_1} = 0.737$ by a factor $ 0.889/0.737 = 1.206$ in the semiclassical regime in Figs.~\ref{fig_4} and \ref{fig_5}.
-More detailed and systematic numerical analysis in the strong quantum regime is the subject of future study.
+This is evident in the improvement of $\abs{S_1} = 0.683$ from $\abs{S_1} = 0.586$ by a factor $0.683/0.586 = 1.166$ in the quantum regime, which is smaller than the improvement of $\abs{S_1} = 0.889$ from $\abs{S_1} = 0.737$ by a factor $ 0.889/0.737 = 1.206$ in the semiclassical regime in Figs.~\ref{fig_4} and \ref{fig_5}.
+More detailed and systematic numerical analysis in the strong quantum regime and finding an improved feedback strategy for achieving the enhancement of quantum synchronization to minimize the probability of failure as shown in Fig.~\ref{fig_8}(d) are the subject of future study.